 We update high-performing content regularly.
 Our top-cited pages get refreshed every quarter with new data, updated examples, and current timestamps.
 Freshness matters for AI citation, and a page that was published two years ago with no updates sends a signal that the information may be stale.

 Content depth over content volume.
 We publish fewer posts than most marketing sites.
 But each post is comprehensive, data-backed, and structured for both human consumption and AI parsing.
-One authoritative, well-structured 2,000-word guide outperforms ten 500-word summaries for AI citation purposes.
+One authoritative, well-structured 3,000-word guide outperforms ten 500-word summaries for AI citation purposes.
+This is the same philosophy behind why we chose paid acquisition over content marketing early on — depth and signal over volume.

 Audit your existing content structure.
 Pull up your top 20 pages by traffic.
 Do they lead with clear definitions?
 Do they use clean heading hierarchies?
 Could an AI extract a concise answer from the first paragraph under each H2?
 If not, restructure them.
 This is the highest-ROI AEO work you can do because the content already exists.